antoniobrandao/socialhub/README.md

 - Created Addon, Account, and User models.
 - Created the respective GET / POST / PUT / DELETE / "list" routes for each in the file "api.js".
 - Created a POST route for the file uploads
-- Created the methods to handle those requests in the folder "controllers".
+- Created the methods to handle those requests in the folder "controllers"
-- Included some simple middleware that helps handling those requests.
+- Included some simple middleware that helps handling those requests

 #### Socket.io (Express)